Detained Russian journalist Ivan Golunov taken to hospital | DW | 08.06.2019

 If the case goes to trial and Golunov is convicted, he would face between 10 and 20 years in prison.

 Golunov's arrest triggered shockwaves among independent reporters in Russia.
-While journalist often face persecution and threats for reporting on topics not sanctioned by the Kremlin, drug accusations such as the one against Golunov remain relatively rare.
+While journalist often face persecution and threats for reporting on topics not sanctioned by the Kremlin, drug accusations such as the one against Golunov have so far been relatively rare.

 "Everything indicates that the authorities are planting drugs on their targets to shut them up with a jail sentence," said Natalia Zvyagina, director of Amnesty International's office in Russia.